himal2007/GPS-plotter/README.md

 <img src="data/GPS plotter.png" align="left" width="175" height="175">

-Welcome to the GPS-Plotter app, a user-friendly tool for visualizing GPS data.
+Welcome to the GPS-Plotter app, a user-friendly tool for visualising GPS data.
 The app is built using the [Shiny](https://shiny.rstudio.com/) framework in [R](https://www.r-project.org/).
 It is designed to be easy to use and deploy, and it can be hosted on platforms like [shinyapps.io](https://www.shinyapps.io/).

 ---